rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 # kubernetes basics

+- **image**: An image is a package or a template. it is used to create contianers.

+- **containers**: A completly isolated environment that can have thier own proccess, network, mounts, etc but they share the same OS kernel.
+They are running instances of images.

 - **Pods**: A pod is single instance of an application.
 It is smallest object you can create in kubernetes.
 A container is encapsulated in to a kubernetes object known as pods.